szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 2210:** Light proficiency overhaul

-This tiny overhaul simply addresses something that has bothered me forever about proficiency progression: no benefit other than lack of penalty with one proficiency point, and a weird jump in THAC0 from 2 proficiency points to 3.
+This tiny overhaul addresses primarily something that has bothered me forever about proficiency progression, which is the weird jump in THAC0 from 2 proficiency points to 3.
 Therefore:

+- 1 proficiency point: No penalty (vanilla)
-- 1 proficiency point: +1 THAC0 and Damage
+- 2 proficiency points: +1 THAC0 and +2 Damage (vanilla)
-- 2 proficiency points: +2 THAC0 and Damage
+- 3 proficiency points: +2 THAC0 and +3 Damage
-- The rest is the same as in vanilla.

-This has the side effect that your character's fists always have a bonus, since you wield them as if you were proficient in them by default.
+- 4 proficiency points: +3 THAC0 and +4 Damage
+- 5 proficiency points: +4 THAC0 and +5 Damage

 </details>